WWF War Zone: Match types

 Versus - A regular match which pits 2 players against one another for a preset time limit.
 Most matches in Career Mode are Versus matches.

 Tag Team - These matches feature 2 teams of 2 players facing off.
 One member of each team is the "legal" (active) player, while the other is inactive on the apron.
 Players may switch team members at any time using the Tag function.
 The "illegal" (inactive) partner may assist in the match, but he is limited to 15 seconds of activity at a time.
 The match ends under normal win conditions involving both legal participants.

 Cage - Cage matches see the ring ropes replaced with cage walls.
 The match can only be won by climbing over a cage wall.
 Running into a cage wall can cause damage.
 Players can also perform diving attacks from the top of cage walls.
 These kinds of matches sometimes appear as Grudge matches in Season Mode.

-Hardcore - Similar to a Versus match, but the arena is littered with usable weapons.
+Weapons - Similar to a Versus match, but the arena is littered with usable weapons.
 If any object is used or dropped a certain number of times, it will "break" and fade away.
 Members of the crowd will periodically throw new weapons into the arena.
 Some larger objects can inflict extra damage if moves are performed on top of them.
 Pins and submission attempts can also be used outside of the ring.
 There is no ring-out count.
 These sometimes feature as Grudge Matches in Career Mode.

 Tornado - A tag team match in which all players are "legal" and can participate at the same time.
 Meeting the win conditions will only eliminate one opponent.
 To win, the win conditions must be met against both rivals.
+In order to do a Tornado match, there must be at least two players.

-Battle Royal - A singles match featuring 3 or 4 players.
+War - A singles match featuring 3 or 4 players.
 The first player to meet the win conditions over any opponent wins the match.

-Royal Rumble (Nintendo 64 only) - Opponents enter in intervals, and must be thrown over the top rope to be eliminated.
+Royal Rumble (Nintendo 64 only) - Opponents enter in intervals and must be thrown over the top rope to be eliminated.
 All 16 main characters compete.
 The last player standing wins.

+Gauntlet (Nintendo 64 only) - Exclusive to Player 1; opponents enter one by one in a series of one-on-one matches.
+If the player loses, the entire match ends.